Coaches Registry - Frequently Asked Questions (FAQ)

 3. What types of offenses are being screened for?

-NCSI screens for criminal convictions and pending criminal cases.
+NCSI screens for criminal convictions, sex offender registrations, and pending criminal cases.
 Screening includes identity verification, a national criminal database search, OFAC terrorist database search, sex offender registry search of all available states and at least one county search of residency within the last five years.

 4. During the application process I must provide my social security number.
 Why?